 Application fees will only be refunded if you withdraw your application before the BC PNP begins to assess it.
-You may contact the BC PNP at PNPinfo@gov.bc.ca to withdraw your application and find out if you are eligible for a refund.
+You may contact the BC PNP in writing by sending an email to PNPinfo@gov.bc.ca to withdraw your application and find out if you are eligible for a refund.
 Please provide your full name, your date of birth, and your BC PNP application file number in your email.
+Withdrawal requests submitted in-person or through voicemail will not be accepted.